 The research tool used was the Caprini Risk Assessment tool.
 The Caprini Risk Assessment Tool is a well-respected, reliable and valid measurement tool used to quantify and stratify a patient's risk for Deep Vein Thrombosis (DVT).
 Using Caprini's Risk Stratification, an algorithm will be followed to determine the level of care.
-The Risk assessment tool and algorithm follows the American College of Chest Physicians (ACCP) guidelines from 2012.
+The Risk assessment tool and associated algorithms were acquired from Dr. Caprini following an Internet request.
+The algorithm follows the American College of Chest Physicians (ACCP) guidelines from 2012.